Jugovićevo: Constructions of the 1990s-onward

 During NATO bombing of Novi Sad in 1999, military complex Majevica and the electrical substation were heavily bombed and damaged, including several civilian buildings in the neighboring Old Detelinara and Avijatičarsko Naselje like the "Svetozar Marković Toza" elementary school.

 Construction of first commercial buildings in this area started during the 1990s and was followed by construction of residential buildings.
 Up until the 2020s, several residential blocks were constructed (both low and high rise blocks).
 Several larger blocks and their apartments were constructed for the need to house the families of local officers and military personnel with beneficial prices.

 By the General Urban Plan of Novi Sad for 2030, the remaining empty land areas in Jugovićevo and its surrounding neighborhoods are planned to be filled with new apartment blocks, public leisure and sports parks, schools, recreational centers, commercial and business buildings.
 Street extensions are planned for the neighborhood, properly connecting it to the surrounding neighborhoods through several junctions.

 An eco-neighborhood is planned with a park-forest, despite the area having low tree cover and historically being a wetland with underground water issues.

+School at Jugovićevo

+In September 2023, plans for a new school in Jugovićevo were revealed.
+The school is planned to be made at the corner of Aleksandra Benjaka Street and Lenke Dunđerski Street.
+The Dositej Obradović elementary school announced the public procurement for the selection of contractors, while Mod Arhitekt from Novi Sad was charged for architectural project.
+Estimated cost of constructions is around one billion Serbian dinars.
+The school will take up an area of 14,852 square meters, with the building taking up 4,606 square meters.
+It will have an additional floor, with an accent on the central entrance hall, connecting education wing with the staff wing, mess hall, school library with a reading room, and physical education hall (with room up to 129 seats).
+The school is planned to accommodate up to 600 students, 20 classrooms.

+At 23 November 2023, construction of the school began.
+The construction is spearheaded by Montop Pro firm of Marko Bosanac Bosketa, member of the Serbian Progressive Party.
+Other construction firms aiding in the construction are Sloga Construction firm from Kragujevac, Simbo gradnja from Veternik, Neo inženjering from Novi Sad and Montop Pro Technology, subsidiary of Montop Pro.
+At 8 December 2023, foundations for the school were planted during a ceremony by the Mayor of Novi Sad Milan Đurić, member of the City Assembly Dina Vučinić, and Montop Pro owner Marko Bosanac Bosketa.
+The school is planned to be completed by 2025.